Kochen-Specker Contextuality: The Kochen-Specker theorem

 Kochen and Specker provided a physical interpretation of certain rank-1 projectors in $d=3$ as spin operators for a spin-1 particle.
-More precisely, the spin operator along one direction, say $S_x$ along the direction $x$ in the Euclidean three-dimensional space, has eigenvalues ${-1,0,+1}$, hence, the operator $S_x^2$ is a projector on the two dimensional space corresponding to the eigenvalues $\pm 1$.
-Moreover, such spin operators have the property that for each triple of orthogonal directions, say $x,y,z$, the operators commute, i.e., $[S_x^2,S_y^2]=[S_x^2,S_z^2]=[S_y^2,S_z^2]=0$.
-This way, directions in the Euclidean space correspond to spin measurements and can be identified with directions in the Hilbert space.
+More precisely, the spin operator along one direction, say $S_x$ along the direction $x$ in the Euclidean three-dimensional space, has the eigenvalues ${-1,0,+1}$.
+Hence, the operator $S_x^2$ is a projector on the two-dimensional space corresponding to the eigenvalues $\pm 1$.
+Moreover, such spin operators have the property that for each triple of orthogonal directions, say $x,y$, and $z$, the operators commute, i.e., $[S_x^2,S_y^2]=[S_x^2,S_z^2]=[S_y^2,S_z^2]=0$.
+In this way, directions in the Euclidean space correspond to spin measurements and can be identified with directions in the Hilbert space.
 For a given direction $\vec v$, the one-dimensional projector $P_{\vec v}=\openone- S_{\vec v}^2$ can be interpreted as the measurement outcome $0$ of a spin measurement in direction $\vec v$.
-For this reason, in the context of the KS theorem one often considers vectors $\vec v\in \reals^3$ in place of rank-1 projectors $P$ on a three-dimensional Hilbert space.
+For this reason, in the context of the KS theorem one often considers vectors $\vec v\in \reals^3$ in the place of rank-1 projectors $P$ in a three-dimensional Hilbert space.

-It is then straightforward to show that a joint measurement of the dichotomic observables $P_{\vec u},P_{\vec v},P_{\vec w}$ for three orthogonal vectors $\vec u$, $\vec v$, and $\vec w$, can be obtained as a single trichotomic measurement having as effects precisely $\{P_{\vec u},P_{\vec v},P_{\vec w}\}$, i.e., a measurement in a given orthogonal basis.
-With the usual convention for truth assignments, i.e., $1$ for ``true'' and $0$ for ``false'', the above assignments can be formulated as a map from a (finite) set of vectors $S\subset \mathbb{R}^3$ to $\set{0,1}$ such that for any orthogonal basis contained in the set $S$ one and only one of the vectors is mapped to the value~1.
-The set $S$ consists of several bases, possibly with intersection, i.e., one vector may be part of several bases in $S$.
-Kochen and Specker then proved the following: \begin{theorem*}{\bf (Kochen-Specker, 1967)} There exist a finite set $S\subset \mathbb{R}^3$ such that there exist no function $f:S\rightarrow \{0,1\}$ satisfying
+It is then straightforward to show that a joint measurement of the dichotomic observables $P_{\vec u},P_{\vec v}$, and $P_{\vec w}$ for three orthogonal vectors $\vec u$, $\vec v$, and $\vec w$ can be obtained as a single trichotomic measurement having as effects precisely $\{P_{\vec u},P_{\vec v},P_{\vec w}\}$, i.e., a measurement in a given orthogonal basis.
+With the usual convention for truth assignments, i.e., $1$ for true and $0$ for false, the previously mentioned assignments can be formulated as a map from a (finite) set of vectors $S\subset \mathbb{R}^3$ to $0$ and $1$ such that for any orthogonal basis contained in the set $S$ one and only one of the vectors is mapped to the value~1.
+The set $S$ consists of several bases, possibly with intersection; i.e., one vector may be part of several bases in $S$.
+Kochen and Specker then proved the following: \begin{theorem*}{\bf (Kochen-Specker, 1967)} There is a finite set $S\subset \mathbb{R}^3$ such that there is no function $f:S\rightarrow \{0,1\}$ satisfying

 for all triples $(\vec u, \vec v,\vec w)$ of mutually orthogonal vectors in $S$. \end{theorem*}